 The effects of the sun are damaging to the skin.
-Exposing the incision areas to the sun may result in increased scarring, color changes, and poor healing.
+Exposing the treated areas to sunlight may result in increased scarring, color changes, and poor healing.
 Patients who tan, either outdoors or in a salon, should inform their surgeon and either delay treatment, or avoid tanning until the surgeon says it is safe to resume.
 The damaging effect of sun exposure occurs even with the use of sun block or clothing coverage.